forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Prerequisites:** Make sure this user has no roles assigned to them.
 **Description:** Basic user with no roles.

-9. Let's go back to Test Script by using ServiceNow's Histoy Tab in the left navbar. **Click** the clock in the left navbar.
+9. Let's go back to Test Script by using ServiceNow's Histoy Tab in the left navbar.
+Click the clock icon in the left navbar.

 10. Select the **Test Script - Verify Service Desk Managers group, users, and roles** record in the history list.